Psykotikism/Mutant_Tanks/INFORMATION.md

 			// "minute" - 1 minute
 			// "forever" - 99999 seconds
 			"Yell Duration"				"5"

+			// The Mutant Tank yells at nearby survivors every time this many seconds passes.
+			// Note: This is ignored when the "Combo Ability" setting is set to "1".
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Minimum: 0.1
+			// Maximum: 99999.0
+			// --
+			// Keywords:
+			// "milli"/"millisecond" - 0.1 seconds
+			// "second" - 1 second
+			// "minute" - 1 minute
+			// "forever" - 99999 seconds
+			"Yell Interval"				"5.0"

+			// The Mutant Tank's yell pitch.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Minimum: 0 (OFF)
+			// Maximum: 255 (Highest)
+			"Yell Pitch"				"100"

 			// The distance between a survivor and the Mutant Tank needed to trigger the ability.
 			// Note: This is ignored when the "Combo Ability" setting is set to "1".